Tile says Apple's behavior is anticompetitive and has 'gotten worse, not better'

 Reuters reported in February that the U.S. Justice Department has reached out to app developers as part of its investigation into Apple.

-The committee is one of several investigations underway into the big tech platforms, which also include Alphabet’s Google, Facebook and Amazon.
+The committee is one of several investigations underway into the big tech platforms, which also include Alphabet’s Google , Facebook and Amazon.
 The investigations are being carried out by the U.S. Justice Department, the Federal Trade Commission and two groups of attorneys general from dozens of states.

-Reporting by Diane Bartz; Additional reporting by Stephen Nellis and Nandita Bose
+(Reporting by Diane Bartz; Additional reporting by Stephen Nellis and Nandita Bose)